mino42/my_projects/README.md

 1. Rummy game
 It is a website, one of my first projects, designed for PC.
 You can try it by opening it in two different browsers.
-After you enter your name, you will see other players, then by clicking on their name, you will send invite, which the they can accept.
+After you enter your name, you will see other players, then by clicking on their name, you will send invite, which they can accept.
 As it was not intended for the public (and I know the rules), there are no game rules coded, you can move cards as you want.
 Link for the website: http://users.atw.hu/magicland/kartya.php